vickyreddy01/Ecommerce_Testing/README.md

 # Ecommerce_Testing

 This is the project where we use Selenium with python and pytest framework to test the Ecommerce like application.
-We test E2E of the application with different types of testing methods.4
+We test E2E of the application with different types of testing methods.
+Here we use POM to optimize the code to easily understandable and readble.

 **